crcdng/p5_averaging_video/README.md

 Written in [Processing 3](https://processing.org/) in 2017 using the P5 Video library.
 Updated to run on Mac OSX 10.5 Catalina (see below).

-To run, download the ZIP file, unpack and rename the folder to `p5_sensory_con_fusion`.
+To run, download the ZIP file, unpack and rename the folder to `p5_averaging_video`.
 Copy this folder into your Processing sketch folder.
-You might have to install the P5 Video library from the Processing GUI (`Sketch -> Import Library -> Add Library`).
+You may have to install the P5 Video library from the Processing GUI (`Sketch -> Import Library -> Add Library`).

 Read the comments in the sketch file for details and current issues.